Many drummers like to call this particular drum one of their favorites to play despite the insane amount of drums that exist in the world.

 The top of the drum produces a very warm and bassy sound that is not overwhelming and makes for perfect usage in intimate settings.
-It is both muted and deep, with the head being made from either artificial skin or napa clear nylon head with a vinyl fabric).
+It is both muted and deep, with the head being made from either artificial skin or a clear nylon head with a vinyl fabric on top.

 This drum is mostly used for small samba and pagode ensembles that are performing or parading in a very energetic environment to celebrate in Brazil.
 This drum has tons of other uses as well since it can be played similarly to the congo drum.

-In educational environments, this makes the perfect drum to introduce music to students in a smaller environment without being too abrasive and intimidating.
+In educational environments, this makes the perfect drum to introduce music to students in smaller areas without being too abrasive and intimidating.
 The smaller variation, known as the Rebolo, would be great for this.